angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/07-sideboard.md

 assess which parts of their strategy you most need to interact with in order to facilitate your gameplan or to prevent theirs.
-At the end of the day this comes down with experience and if a tool you have seems to fit against a deck that is sligtly spicy or counter-intuitive to what has been written above then do not be afraid to _go with your gut_.
+At the end of the day this comes down with experience and if a tool you have seems to fit against a deck that is slightly spicy or counter-intuitive to what has been written above then do not be afraid to _go with your gut_.
 Just be mindful that you cannot hedge against everything without severely diluting your primary gameplan.
 Accepting that sometimes you will lose to an oddball card or a very specific silver bullet like Ashiok, Nightmare Weaver is fine.